-This upgrade installs a “modular electric backup system” that has capacity for 70 amps of power.
-The generator project would also require a concrete area, switches, grounding rod, cables, a fuel line and a storage battery.
+This upgrade installs a “modular electric backup system” that has allows for 70 amps of power.
+The generator project would also require a concrete area, transfer switch, grounding rod, cables, a fuel line and a storage battery.

 If your home routinely loses power during Minnesota’s fierce winter storms or thunderstorms, then the cost of a backup generator may be worth it to you.
 But if you are usually unaffected by inclement weather, or plan to sell your home soon, it should be easy to nix this costly purchase and implementation.